 Unless you instruct us otherwise in writing, you hereby grant ECS a royalty free licence for and consent to the use of your name and/or logo in our marketing materials to describe you as a client of ECS.
 You may withdraw this consent and licence at anytime, but this shall not impact the use of your name and/or logo in any previous marketing materials.

 We aim to provide a high quality service in every respect.
-However, if for any reason you are not satisfied with the work which we do for you, and remain unsatisfied after discussing it further, please ask for details of our complaints procedure.
+However, if for any reason you are not satisfied with the work which we do for you, and remain unsatisfied after discussing it further, please refer to our complaints handling policy.

 Your relationship with ECS (and any claim, dispute or matter arising under or in connection with it) will be exclusively governed by and construed in accordance with the laws of England and Wales.
 You irrevocably agree that the English courts will have exclusive jurisdiction over any claim, dispute or matter arising from or in connection with your relationship with ECS and/or the enforceability of these terms and conditions, save that ECS has the right, at its sole and absolute discretion, to commence and pursue proceedings in any alternative competent jurisdiction(s).